-Student Government at the college is represented by the Associated Student Government (ASG) of Barstow Community College which annually elects its own administrative officers and student senators who are provided with practical leadership training and education in the functions of government and leadership.
+Student Government at the college is represented by the Associated Student Government (ASG).
+Administrative officers and student senators are elected annually and are provided with practical leadership training and education in the functions of government.
 In addition, the ASG elects its own student trustee to the District Board of Trustees.
-The Student Senate is afforded a variety of opportunities to participate in various college-wide committees and task forces.
-All these activities serve to provide students with opportunities to participate in the decision and policy-making processes of the college.
+ASG is afforded a variety of opportunities to participate in various college-wide committees and task forces.
+All these activities serve to provide students with opportunities to participate in the decision-making and policy-making processes of the college.

-Student Activities programs at the college provide a rich variety of opportunities to participate in the planning, development, and implementation of a wide variety of educational, cultural, social, and recreational activities.
+Student activities at the college provide a rich variety of opportunities to participate in the planning, development, and implementation of a wide variety of educational, cultural, social, and recreational activities.
 Activities are offered in the game room, which is open Monday - Friday, except during the summer.